Whimsy Stick

 Get the tool that was built for this protocol.

 Longer reach.
 Replaceable lures.
 Built for daily structured sessions with high-drive dogs.
-Standard for dogs under 30 lbs.
-Rugged XL for power breeds.
+Pick the size that fits your dog.
+30-day money-back guarantee on both.

 0